 Guaranteed Transfer is an application pathway available to high school students only.
 For more information on this option, refer to Information for High School Applicants.

-Students who have changed their educational plan, and wish to return to the College, may apply for readmission by contacting the Office of Student Support to file the appropriate paperwork.
-Readmission applies to those students returning from a leave of absence (medical or military), change in educational plan, or academic and/or disciplinary dismissal Readmission is NOT facilitated by the Office of Undergraduate Admissions.
-Students who have questions regarding the Readmission process can contact Student Support to obtain information or to schedule an appointment with the Senior Counselor.
+Students eho wish to return to the College after a leave of absence (medical or military), change in educational plan, or academic and/or disciplinary dismissal, may apply for readmission through the Office of Student Affairs — readmission is NOT facilitated by the Office of Undergraduate Admissions.
+Contact Student Support to obtain information or to schedule an appointment with the Senior Counselor.